pVACseq logo

 in the input VCF #CHROM header line. (default: None)

 This tool will extract protein sequences surrounding supported protein altering variants in an input VCF file.
 One use case for this tool is to help select long peptides that contain short neoepitope candidates.
 For example, if pvacseq was run to predict nonamers (9-mers) that are good binders and the user wishes to select long peptide (e.g. 24-mer) sequences that contain the nonamer for synthesis or encoding in a DNA vector.
 The protein sequence extracted will correspond to the transcript sequence used in the annotated VCF.
 The alteration in the VCF (e.g. a somatic missense SNV) will be centered in the protein sequence returned (if possible).
 If the variant is near the beginning or end of the CDS, it will be as close to center as possible while returning the desired protein sequence length.
 If the variant causes a frameshift, the full downstream protein sequence will be returned unless the user specifies otherwise as described above.
+The flanking_sequence_length positional parameter controls how many amino acids will be included on either side of the mutation.

 Generate Aggregated Report